-We typically don’t practice interviewing very often yet each interview we do have is pretty important.
+We typically don’t practice interviewing very often, yet each interview we do have is pretty important.
 Here are three quick tips for interview preparation.

-A good format for the stories you give as a reply to the question is to describe the problem, describe the action you took, then describe the result.
+A suitable format for the stories you give as a reply to the question is to describe the problem, describe the action you took, then tell the result.
 This is called the PAR technique for Problem, Action, Result.
 Once you write these stories out, list in the margin the characteristics these stories demonstrate.
 Then you have ready answers for some questions like “Tell me about a time when _____?” or “What is your biggest strength and why?”
 Don’t forget to rehearse your answers out loud.
-It is best to have someone ask you the questions in order to practice most effectively or do a selfie video to critique yourself.
-At a minimum, record your answers into your voice recorder or leave a message on your phone so you can hear yourself and adjust as needed.
+It is best to have someone ask you the questions to practice most effectively or do a selfie video to critique yourself.
+At a minimum, record your answers in your voice recorder or leave a message on your phone so you can hear yourself and adjust as needed.

 Tip 3 – One often overlooked key to good interviewing to have clear starts and stops to your questions and answers.
 This helps to set a good rhythm for the discussion.
 It also demonstrates your ability to be concise and listen to others.
 Don’t be afraid of a few seconds of silence after you finish your answer.
 A good interviewer will use silence as a tool to get you to rattle on about stuff you did not intend to reveal.
-Also, silence is an important tool for you to learn use as well, especially come negotiation time.
+Also, silence is an essential tool for you to learn to use as well, especially come negotiation time.

 To learn even more about job interviewing strategies, I recommend the books by Carole Martin, The Interview Coach.
 A great one to start with is Boost Your Interview IQ.